eproctor93/Apprentice_website/README.md

     Jess         pushes to Jess         (up to date) Lukes-Branch pushes to Lukes-Branch (up to date) master       pushes to master       (up to date)

+Hopefully that should give you more of an idea.

     $ git remote add <shortname> <url>

 Adds new remote repository.
 For example, if you had the same stuff saved on gitlab, you can add it.

+    $ git push

+Pushes all of the commits from the staging area to the remote repo.
+In our case it is Github.